HLW International: History of Haines, Lundberg & Waehler (1968–present)

-NYNEX and Travelers Buildings

 Exactly 100 years after the firm's beginning with a commission to design the first telephone building in New York, a new project for NYNEX Corporation was initiated, as was a training center for The Travelers Insurance Companies in Hartford, Connecticut.

 In the decades since HLW's 100th anniversary, the firm has extended to broadcast, film and television industries.
 For 20th Century Fox in Los Angeles, HLW created a 50 acre campus that housed the first fully digital network broadcast center.
 The project incorporated several buildings, creative site/landscape design and over 1000000 sqft of historical renovations.
 When Avon Products hired the firm to design a new global research and design center, HLW relocated the company from its old space into its new 227500 sqft facility in New York.
-Additional 21st century work include the United Nations Secretariat Building and North Lawn Conference Building, and Google’s East Coast Headquarters at 111 Eighth Avenue.
+Additional 21st-century work includes the United Nations Secretariat Building and North Lawn Conference Building, and Google's East Coast Headquarters at 111 Eighth Avenue.